 This herb helps settle a queasy stomach and calm nervousness.
 It can also be used as a sleep aid.
 There are claims that it can be used as an anti-inflammatory for skin-irritation.
 My garden will have a chamomile plant this spring.
 Until it blooms, I try to keep several boxes of tea bags in my pantry.

 This herb also helps a queasy stomach.
 It is wonderful for children.
 My kids like it blended with chamomile and honey.
-(Side note: Honey can be used on minor cuts and scrapes like Neosporin.)
+(Side note: Raw honey can be used on minor cuts and scrapes like Neosporin, just make sure to ask about bee allergies before using it.)
 Add a splash of lemon juice to some peppermint tea to sooth a sore throat.
 There is also a decongestant benefit to drinking peppermint tea.
 Celestial Seasonings’ “Tummy Mint Tea” is a wonderful blending of these two herbs.

 This herb helps remedy motion sickness, nausea and poor indigestion.
 The root can be purchased in your produce section, sliced and simmered.
-You can also find it in capsules, powdered, or tea form.
-One caution.
-Pregnant women can use ginger for morning sickness, but very sparingly!
+You can also find it in capsules, powdered, crystallized, or tea form.
+One caution: Pregnant women can use ginger for morning sickness, but very sparingly!

 I put garlic in EVERYTHING!
-It will lose some potency when cooked.
+It loses some potency when cooked, however.
 I don’t think I’m going to get my sons to eat it raw, even if it is more beneficial.
 Try to keep cloves and jars of minced garlic on hand.
 Besides its’ cardiovascular benefits, garlic has proven to have antibacterial, antibiotic, anti-fungal, and antiviral properties.
-It was used by the Ancient Greeks, Egyptians and as recently as World War I as a substitute for penicillin.
+It was used by the Ancient Greeks, Egyptians, and as recently as World War I as a substitute for penicillin.
 I am NOT suggesting substituting this for prescription medicines, but if there is a shortage of prescription drugs, I would try an herbal remedy rather than nothing.